nfcpy/nfcpy/docs/topics/get-started.rst

 application).

 * Download `Zadig`_
+* Connect your NFC device
-* Run the standalone exe
+* Run the downloaded executable
 * Click Options -> List All Devices
 * Select your NFC reading/writing device from the list
 * Select the WinUSB driver from the other drop down and install it